magmide/magmide/posts/comparisons-with-other-projects.md

 - vale
-focused on cryptographic code, and it isn't a new proof assistant with the intent to make formal verification go mainstream, but instead a library in an existing proof assistant meant to help crypto researchers however this project does in a way hint that the magma project is a good idea! it is also generic over different architectures and uses automatic verification condition generators
+focused on cryptographic code, and it isn't a new proof assistant with the intent to make formal verification go mainstream, but instead a library in an existing proof assistant meant to help crypto researchers however this project does in a way hint that the magmide project is a good idea! it is also generic over different architectures and uses automatic verification condition generators

 - bedrock (the first research language)
 Proprietary!
 It's essential systems like this aren't only controlled by corporations and governments. http://adam.chlipala.net/papers/BedrockICFP13/BedrockICFP13.pdf https://plv.csail.mit.edu/bedrock/ https://bedrocksystems.com/products/
-The original purely research version of bedrock is yet another project that is promising for the magma project, since it shows that verified *macros* are possible and tractable.
+The original purely research version of bedrock is yet another project that is promising for the magmide project, since it shows that verified *macros* are possible and tractable.
 However it's still stuck in coq and therefore slow and obtuse.

 need to look at xcap paper and other references in the bedrock paper